MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 # RevoScaleR package for R

-The **RevoScaleR** library provides a set of over one hundred portable, scalable, and distributable data analysis functions.
+The **RevoScaleR** library provides a set of over one hundred portable, scalable, and distributable data analysis R functions that run on the **RevoScaleR** interpreter built on open source R and extended to accommodate high performance computing (HPC) and analysis (HPA).

+HPA algorithms include descriptive statistics, cross-tabulations, linear regression, covariance and correlation matrices, logistic regression, generalized linear models, k-means clustering, classification and regression trees, and decision forests.
+HPC functionality is enabled on Hadoop processing frameworks (Spark and MapReduce) for distributed execution of essentially any R function across cores and nodes, delivering the results back to the user.

 | Package details | |
 |--------|-|